 Maybe you’re in the 1 percent, but in this case it doesn’t hurt to try: To do a hard reset on an iPhone 6S and earlier models, press and hold the Home button (circular button below the display) and power button together until you see the Apple logo disappear and reappear on the screen, and then let go.

-If you’re using an iPhone 7 or 8, press and hold the power button and volume down button until the Apple logo disappears and reappears on the screen.
+If you’re using an iPhone 7, press and hold the power button and volume down button until the Apple logo disappears and reappears on the screen.

-If you have an iPhone X, press and release the volume up button, then the volume down button, then press and hold the side button until the Apple logo appears.
+If you have an iPhone 8 or newer, press and release the volume up button, then the volume down button, then press and hold the side button until the Apple logo appears.